qeeqbox/client-side-template-injection/README.md

 3. Template Evaluation: When the browser renders the template, the client-side template engine evaluates template expressions supplied by the attacker.

 ## Impact of CSTI
-Depending on the framework and the application, a successful CSTI attack can enable an attacker to:
+Successful CSTI exploitation can enable an attacker to:
 - Execute arbitrary JavaScript (leading to Cross-Site Scripting).
 - Read or manipulate page content.
 - Steal session tokens or sensitive user information.